gsuareztangil/automatic-romancescam-digger/appendices/a_captions.md

 ### Descriptions automatically generated from Fig. 4c

-![Fig. 4c reproduced from the paper, a real but anonymised profile image][fig4c]
+![Fig. 4c reproduced from the paper, a scammer profile image][fig4c]

 1. A man riding on the back of a brown horse (`p = 11.8e-03`)
 2. A man riding on the back of a horse  (`p = 1.3e-03`)